-Why Quitting Smoking Cold Turkey Is so Hard and Tips for Success
+Why Quitting Smoking Cold Turkey Is So Hard... and 8 Tips for Success

 The Bad News

-Most people who try to quit smoking, try quitting " cold turkey" the first time out, and most of them fail.
-That is because most smokers totally under-estimate the power of nicotine addiction and completely over-estimate their own ability to withstand the simultaneous onslaught of physical withdrawal symptoms and psychological triggers.
+Most people who try to quit smoking go "cold turkey" the first time out—and most of them fail.
+That is because most smokers totally underestimate the power of nicotine addiction and completely overestimate their own ability to withstand the simultaneous onslaught of physical withdrawal symptoms and psychological triggers.

-The combination almost invariably brings even the strongest willed to their knees.
-Estimates are that only between three to ten percent of smokers are able to successfully quit using the " cold turkey" method.
-Not only that, but most smokers require at least three tries to successfully quit and for many this means an initial " cold turkey" attempt and later tries using a variety of stop smoking aids, including group support, electronic cigarettes, hypnosis, acupuncture, pharmaceuticals and nicotine replacement therapy.
+The combination almost inevitably brings even the strongest willed to their knees.
+Estimates are that only between three to ten percent of smokers are able to successfully quit using the cold turkey method.
+Not only that, but most smokers require at least three tries to successfully quit, and for many this means an initial cold turkey attempt followed by subsequent attempts using a variety of smoking cessation aids, including group support, electronic cigarettes, hypnosis, acupuncture, pharmaceuticals, and nicotine replacement therapy.

 The Good News

-On the other hand, smokers who do manage to throw away their cigarettes in one fell swoop, have a better chance of still being tobacco free six months after quitting than those who use other methods.
-It seems that while chances of quitting successfully are slim with cold turkey, the chances of staying quit, once you are through the first few weeks, are excellent.
+On the other hand, smokers who do manage to throw away their cigarettes in one fell swoop have a better chance of still being tobacco-free six months after quitting than those who use other methods.
+It seems that while the chances of quitting successfully are slim using the cold turkey method, the chances of staying quit, once you are through the first few weeks, are excellent.

 Why Quitting Cold Turkey is So Hard

-I cannot stress too much that nicotine is a powerfully addictive substance.
+I cannot stress enough that nicotine is a powerfully addictive substance.
 Usually, by the time you are ready to quit smoking, you are already totally addicted.
 Most people do not recognize the strength of the addiction until they try to quit.
 Usually, the first attempt at quitting is cold turkey and impromptu.
 You throw away your cigarettes on the spur of the moment, and figure you will just go on with your life.
-Next you experience nicotine withdrawal for the first time and begin to get an idea, through chills, nausea, irritability, mental fuzziness and depression ,just how strong a hold nicotine has on your body.
+Next you experience nicotine withdrawal for the first time, and begin to get an idea—through chills, nausea, irritability, mental fuzziness, and depression—just how strong a hold nicotine has on your body.

 Eventually, usually within 24 hours of quitting, you cave and start smoking again.
 You decide you just can't do it and you begin to have an idea of how trapped you are by your addiction.
 The truly resolute may stay clean for a few days or just bum cigarettes here and there, but it is a rare person who is able to just quit cold turkey and stay quit the first time out.
 The combination of physical withdrawal and psychological dependence is just too powerful.